 Grants

-Chicago has a deep history of community organizing, continually evolving to address conditions today — and tomorrow.
+Chicago has a deep history of community organizing, continually evolving to address emerging ideas and shifting challenges.

 The Chicago Racial Justice Pooled Fund provides unrestricted grants to nonprofits that are Black-led and use grassroots community organizing as a primary strategy, as well as ally-led community organizing groups addressing anti-Blackness.